I Do! Now See You Later!

 Make your insecurities known

-Long-distance relationships work when they are built and maintained on trust; more so in the marriage setup.
+Yes!
+When they are built and maintained on trust, more so in the marriage setup.
 If for any reason you have trust issues, then you need to air them as soon as possible.
 That allows your partner to address them and make any necessary changes to make you feel more secure.

 Don’t stop dating each other